abhiTronix/vidgear/README.md

 #### What does it do?

-> *"VidGear can read, write, process, send & receive video files/frames/streams from/to various devices in real-time, and faster than underline libraries."*
+> *"VidGear can read, write, process, send & receive video files/frames/streams from/to various devices in real-time, and [**faster**][TQM-doc]  than underline libraries."*

 #### What is its purpose?

 > *"Write Less and Accomplish More"* — **VidGear's Motto**

-> *"Built with simplicity in mind, VidGear lets programmers and software developers to easily integrate and perform **Complex Video-Processing Tasks** in their existing or newer applications without going through hefty documentation and in just a [few lines of code][switch_from_cv].
+> *"Built with simplicity in mind, VidGear lets programmers and software developers to easily integrate and perform **Complex Video-Processing Tasks** in their existing or newer applications without going through hefty documentation and in just a [**few lines of code**][switch_from_cv].
 Beneficial for both, if you're new to programming with Python language or already a pro at it."*

 &nbsp;